Orlicz extension of Numerical radius inequalities: Main Results

 \section{Main Results}

-In this section, we unify the earlier results on numerical radius inequalities as well as extend the results for a larger class of Hilbert space operators using the Orlicz function and functional calculus.
-This also yield simple proofs of many of the earlier results.
+In this section, we unify the earlier results on numerical radius inequalities as well as extend the results for a larger class of Hilbert space operators using Orlicz function and functional calculus.
+This also yields simple proofs of many of the earlier results.
+Let us begin with the following result. \begin{thm}{ } Suppose that $A\in \clb(\clh)$.
+Then for $0\leq \alpha, t \leq 1$ and any Orlicz function $\varphi$